IGC 2021 Meeting follow-up

-IGC 2021 is moving rapidly toward a virtual meeting via Zoom Friday, Saturday, and Sunday 18–20 June 2021.
-Attendance is free and open to all participants – students are especially encouraged to attend.
-Each day of the conference will have two sessions at times selected to provide maximum accessibility for time-zones around the world (details below).
+IGC 2021 is now behind us -- Friday, Saturday, and Sunday 18–20 June 2021.
+Attendance was free and open to all participants – students were especially encouraged to attend.
+Each day of the conference had two sessions at times selected to provide maximum accessibility for time-zones around the world (details below).

-We invite you and your students to participate in this conference on applications of geodesign to projects addressing immediate and critical global challenges including climate change, climate migration, and global equity.
-Researchers, academics, practitioners, and students from an array of allied disciplines will gather to learn from and discuss presentations covering these topics.
+We invite you and your students to continue to benefit from the applications of geodesign to projects posted on the IGC 2021 Completed Projects link.
+They address the immediate and critical global challenges including climate change, climate migration, and global equity.
+Researchers, academics, practitioners, and students from an array of allied disciplines gathered to learn from and discuss presentations covering these topics.

-We have forty projects registered for IGC 2021 and are looking forward to a fruitful working meeting to share our work but also to work together to refine the way IGC projects are conducted.
+Thirty projects were presented and discussed at IGC 2021, resulting in a fruitful working meeting sharing our work but also working together to refine the way IGC projects are conducted.

-All sessions will be video recorded and made available after the meeting via the IGC website.
+All sessions were video recorded and will be made available after editing via the IGC website.

-There is a draft schedule of the IGC 2021 meeting below.
+This is an overview schedule of the IGC 2021 meeting--follow the buttons on this page to the full schedule.
 Attendees will recognize a similar format to our face-to-face meetings, but with increased time for working discussion sessions, designed to continue to develop the IGC process based on our collective experiences.
-One element of that will be a special session devoted to Teaching Strategies for IGC, focusing on distance education.
+One element of that will be a special session devoted to teaching strategies Stepping Stone of Geodesign Education, focusing on distance education.

 Miran Jung Day (Chair), Cal.
 Poly San Luis Obispo, United States